The Trust provides a wide range of healthcare services for Southampton, central southern England and the Channel Islands.

 The Wessex Neurological Centre provides services including neurological assessment, an epilepsy and stroke service, neurosciences intensive care and neurosurgery.

-The Southampton breast service is a long-established specialist unit for the diagnosis and treatment of benign breast disorders and of breast cancer.
+Our service is a long-established specialist unit for the diagnosis and treatment of benign breast disorders and breast cancer.

 Find out about Southampton's specialist cancer care services.